Christopher Evans (outlaw): California's "Octopus"

 It was also a custom of the Southern Pacific to increase freight rates just before the wheat harvest in Tulare County.
 They would then lower the rates after the farmers had shipped all their grain, so they could show the Railroad Commission their average rates for the year had been low.
-They also ruled that any freight sent from the East must first be shipped to San Francisco or Los Angeles.
-This made farmers expecting shipments of machinery to have to pay for it to be first hauled to San Francisco, even though they would watch it pass right through Tulare County.
+They also ruled that any freight sent from the east must first be shipped to San Francisco or Los Angeles.
+This required farmers expecting shipments of machinery to pay for it to first be hauled to San Francisco, even though they would watch it pass right through Tulare County.
 They would then have to pay for it to be shipped back to them.
-This delay would cause some farmers to lose their wheat crops by being forced to let their grain stand beyond maturity in the summer heat.
-The Big Four were also from the North-Eastern US, whereas many of the wheat growers in Tulare County were of Southern descent.
+This delay caused some farmers to lose their wheat crops by being forced to let their grain stand beyond maturity in the summer heat.
+The Big Four were also from the northeastern US, whereas many of the wheat growers in Tulare County were of Southern descent.
 Tensions from the Civil War were still high during this time and added to the growing hostility.

 During the time Chris Evans had been living in San Luis Obispo County, an event occurred in Tulare County that would change California history.
 On May 11, 1880, a dispute over land titles between settlers, located 5.6 miles northwest of Hanford, California, and the Southern Pacific Railroad ended in bloodshed when seven people were killed in a shootout.
 This became known as the Mussel Slough Tragedy.
 The stories of the injustices committed against the San Joaquin Valley residents resonated with Evans.
 Even though he was not a settler near Hanford, he would eventually face his own injustices from the railroad.

 Tired of working seasonal wage jobs that kept him away from his family for weeks at a time, Chris decided to farm the land he had previously bought with his mother-in-law on the forty acres south of town.
 In 1885, Chris planted the entire tract of land with beans, the new emerging cash crop in the valley as new irrigation techniques became available.
 Being cautious, he decided to pay a visit to the depot agent in Tulare to check shipping rates to market before deciding to plant.
 Due to the high short-haul rate, shipping from Visalia to Goshen was too expensive and it was more economical for Chris to haul the beans by wagon to the main Southern Pacific line at Tulare.
 He then signed a contract with a firm in Oakland and agreed to sell his entire crop, knowing he would make a good profit.
 When Chris brought his crop to Tulare after harvest that season, the agent informed him that the rates had risen significantly since he had last checked.
 Since his contract with the Oakland firm was ironclad, Evans was forced to sell his beans at a loss and ended up selling his south Visalia property.